dmyung/es_sandbox/README.md

 Future iterations should focus on mappings defined and how they alter the tolerance of the index.

 Additional type definitions for datetime deviations and formatting is also needed.

+To run, just do python es_tester.py to see the results of the submissions.